paulo-fernando-silva/vscOctaveDebugger/readme.md

     where program "foo" can exist anywhere under "${workspaceFolder}", but will be executed from "${workspaceFolder}/A/B/C/"

 * `"program"` can be anything that can be evaluated, e.g. a `"path/to/file.m"`, or `"functionName(value)"`.
-* `"autoTerminate"` Setting this to false will allow the program to continue executing after the last line of code is excuted.
+* `"autoTerminate"` Setting this to false will allow the program to continue executing after the last line of code is executed.
 This is useful if you're running for example UI elements with callbacks and you want to continue debugging after the end of the program code.
 You'll need to stop the debug session manually by pressing the □ button.

 ## Project Homepage
 Source available [here](https://github.com/paulo-fernando-silva/vscOctaveDebugger.git).